This article was updated on January 18, 2023.

 - Charitable giving.
 If you’re charitably inclined, explore tax-efficient ways to accomplish your giving, such as donating to a donor-advised fund.

 - Qualified small business stock (QSBS).
-Learn how strategic planning could be the difference between paying 23.8% federal tax and no federal tax when you meet the requirements for QSBS.
+Learn how strategic planning could be the difference between paying 23.8% federal tax and no federal tax if you meet the requirements for QSBS.

 - Stock option planning.
 If you have stock options, explore how proper planning can mean the difference between paying income tax at the 37% ordinary tax rate or the 20% long-term capital gain rate.